Put One Divi Accordion Module inside Another

 |

-If you need to embed one Divi module inside another, there are several plugins out there that may help, such as Simple Divi Shortcodes (free), Shortcodes for Divi (also free), or Divi Shortcodes (premium).
-They all work in more or less the same way – you save your inner module to the Divi library and these plugins generate a shortcode for that module which you can then insert in the text area of one your outer module.
+If you need to embed one Divi module inside another, there are several free plugins out there that may help, such as Simple Divi Shortcodes, Shortcodes for Divi, or Divi Library Shortcodes.
+They all work in more or less the same way – you save your inner module to the Divi library and these plugins generate a shortcode for that module which you can then insert in the text area of your outer module.

 Here's an alternative to approach to embedding one accordion in another.